ChaitanyaKatti/PS4-Controlled-RC-Bot/README.md

 The motors on each side run simultaneously kinda like tank steering.

-I've used differenial trottle to steer the bot left right as well as rotate at a fixed point.
+I've used differential trottle to steer the bot left right as well as rotate at a fixed point.

 ## Electorincs Part
 For electronics, I've used